iamharshverma/PySparkStreaming-MultiNewsClassification/README.md

 The Project trains a pyspark MLLib Pipeline model with Tokenizer, stop word remover, Labialize, TF-IDF, vectorizer and two classifiers i.e. Logistic Regression and Naïve Bayes.
 Then it compares result of both classifier(Logistic and Naïve Bayes) on spark streaming data for multiple news type classification.

-Pipeline model with Tokenizer, stop word remover, Labialize, TF-IDF, vectorizer and two classifiers i.e. Logistic Regression and Naïve Bayes.
-Then it compares result of both classifier(Logistic and Naïve Bayes) on spark streaming data.

 **Dataset :**

 The Consumer News Dataset file is present data folder with name: news_data2.csv or downloadable from link https://drive.google.com/file/d/1p6kMERqY76EWDQ1OsDV6KVFDnCVc61Fn/view?usp=sharing